 Is there a richer life and greater revelation I could be enjoying right now?

-As newlyweds, my husband and I attended a Hispanic congregation.
+As newlyweds, my husband and I attended a Spanish-speaking congregation.
 The church I grew up in was all I knew.
 Working in corporate, English-speaking America during the week and attending Spanish-speaking services on the weekend was my normal routine.

 How could that be?

 I grew up in church.
 Love the Lord.
 Have always served, helped, and shown compassion to others.
 I learned from my parents to be a generous giver of my time, talents, and tithes to the Kingdom of God.
 From my mother, I learned to be giving to others.
 I am the daughter of a pastor who gave his life for the work of the Kingdom, and the daughter of a faithful woman who is a tremendous prayer warrior.
 I am the wife of a preacher who loves God wholeheartedly.